-Like an apple pie without the pan, this French apple tart consists of a layer of sliced apples baked on top of a buttery, flaky crust.
+Rustic French Apple Tart Recipe – Like an apple pie without the pan, this French apple tart consists of a thin layer of cinnamon-scented apples over a buttery, flaky crust.

 FOR THE CRUST

 ½ teaspoon salt

 1½ sticks (12 tablespoons) very cold unsalted butter, cut into ½-inch pieces

 1¾ lbs baking apples (3 large) (see note)

 1 teaspoon vanilla extract